sandeep40/googleMap/README.md

 # GtHeader Widget

- The GtHeader widget is used represent the ListTile on the Screen with responsive sizing handle in the core package.
+ The GtHeader widget is used represent the ListTile on the Screen with responsive sizing handle in the greytrix_ui_kit package.
    - Benefits of GtHeader Widget
       - Handles the font size of the text in dynamic way based on the screen resolution.